TorchMeter/torchmeter/docs/src/en/cheatsheet.md

     > Used by `ittp` - inference time

+    ??? question "Why do I obtain different results with different attempts or inputs?"
+        Don't worry, it's a normal phenomenon.

+        **Different results with different attempts**

+        :   Inference latency is measured in **real-time** because it is related to dynamic factors such as the ^^real-time load of the machine^^ and the ^^device where the model is located^^.
+Therefore, each time the `ittp` attribute (i.e., `Meter(your_model).ittp`) is accessed, the inference latency and throughput will be **re-measured** to reflect the model performance under the current working conditions.

+        **Different results with different inputs**

+        :   The meaning of inference latency is ^^`the time it takes for the model to complete one forward propagation with the given input`^^.
+Therefore, **different inputs will bring different workloads to the model**, resulting in differences in inference lantency.

+        :   In `TorchMete`, the measurement of inference latency and throughput will be based on the input received by the model in the **most recent** forward propagation.
+Hence, **different input batches** or **different sample shape**, combined with **differences in machine load** at different times, will lead to changes in inference latency.

+        > It should be additionally mentioned that due to automatic device synchronization, the input will be synchronized to the device where the model is located before the forward propagation is executed, so the results obtained from two inputs of the same content on different devices will be very similar.

     | unit  | explanation |    tag     | example                             |
     |:-----:|:-----------:|:----------:|:----------------------------------- |
     | `ns`  | nanosecond  |            | `5 ns`: $5 \times 10^{-9}$  seconds |